 The next example is the "Eureka" or Pateneaude stick (patented in Helena, MT in 1883).
 The patented stick is both marked and follows the patent drawing exactly.
-When unfolded the reciprocating folder is 7? inches long.
+When unfolded the reciprocating folder is 71⁄2 inches long.
 The weak characteristic of the stick design is the flimsy hook.
 The spike is secured by means of a tapered lug which fits into a tapered slot in the handle.
 The hook depends solely on the spring in the handle steel to hold it in the upright or folded position.
-This compares to another stick that is larger and built the same, but the locking device is secured by an additional tightening nut.
+The "Patent Model, Copy or Fake" is larger, built the same and the locking devise is secured by an additional tightening nut.
 It is of very good construction and presently believed to be in the collection of Mike Bergman.
-In the past, this stick was the subject of discussion concerning authenticity but in my opinion represents either a patent model (it is cheaper to manufacture without a tightening nut) or an after market improvement by the inventor to try and make the stick sturdier.
+In the past, this stick was the subject of discussion concerning a Copy or Fake, but in my opinion is authentic and represents either a Patent Model (it is cheaper to manufacture without a tightening nut) or an after market improvement by the inventor to try and make the stick more mine worthy.